Skip to content

 Unfortunately, garnishment can tarnish your credit score, and you might have difficulty being trusted in the future.

-2. Can VA Disability be Garnished?
+2. Can VA Benefits be Garnished?

 Not Usually.
 However, there are some special situations where your VA disability could be garnished.